CompositionalIT/farmer/docs/content/api-overview/resources/vnet.md

 - Virtual Network (`Microsoft.Network/virtualNetworks`)
 - Subnets (`Microsoft.Network/virtualNetworks/subnets`)

-The Virtual Network module contains four builders
+The Virtual Network module contains five builders

 - The `vnet` builder is used to create Azure Virtual Network instances.
 - The `subnet` builder is used within the `vnet` builder to define subnets.
 - The `addressSpace` builder can be used to automatically generate subnets based on the sizes of networks needed within the address space.
 - The `subnetSpec` builder is used to define the automatically generated subnets, with the primary different from the `subnet` builder being that you define the `size` for the prefix, and not the address.
+- The `privateEndpoint` builder is used to create Azure Private Endpoints.

 #### Builder Keywords